Free trial.

 SHIFT and click an attribute: Select all attributes from the last selected to this one.

 As the fastest way to select attributes is using the CTRL-A shortcut, it is a good idea to first narrow down the list by typing some keywords in the search box.
-For example, if you want to select all intensity attributes, instead of selecting attributes one by one, you can type "intensity" (only "int" should do) in the search box and then click the first attribute and press CTRL-A. For more complex selections, you'll come to like giving your fixtures a group name so that you can select them really fast.
+For example, if you want to select all intensity attributes, instead of selecting attributes one by one, you can type "intensity" (typing only "int" should also work) in the search box and then click the first attribute and press CTRL-A. For more complex selections, giving your fixtures a group name lets you select them quickly.

 Once your selection done, there are two ways to add all attributes on the grid: